Skip to content

 Log Analysis

-Click on the 「Logs」 module, select 「All Sources」, and by default, query logs from the last 15 minutes.
-Based on the trace_id 2772508174716324531 generated by the frontend, fill it in the 「Search Bar」 and press Enter to search.
+Click the 「Logs」 module, choose 「All Sources」, default query logs from the last 15 minutes.
+According to the frontend-generated trace_id 2772508174716324531, fill it in the 「Search Bar」, press Enter to search.

 image

-Click on 「Application Performance Monitoring」 - 「Trace Filter Box」 - input trace_id:704229736283371775, press Enter to retrieve the trace call details.
+Click 「Application Performance Monitoring」 - 「Trace Filter」 - Input trace_id:704229736283371775, press Enter to retrieve the trace call situation.

 image

-Click on 「SysUserController.list」 to view detailed information.
+Click 「SysUserController.list」 to view detailed information.

 image